 - whether files can leave the company over the network,

 - what devices are accessible and from where.

-Yet both software and hardware firewalls need the right expertise to install correctly.
+Yet both Firewall Software or Hardware Firewalls need the right expertise to install correctly.
 Firewalls must be regularly monitored and managed because threats are constantly changing.

 Combining firewalls adds protection but only if you configure them to minimize weaknesses.
 You’ll need someone to identify compatibility issues and avoid blocking legitimate data.

 Partner with an IT expert.
 We know how to work with firewall rules and understand what they mean and how to react to alerts generated.
 Have you heard of a breach that compromised Target’s point of sale systems?
 That fiasco involved ignored firewall alerts!
 Don’t let it happen to you.